Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Two-Player Zero-Sum Stochastic Games

-Although the transient terms in Theorem \ref{thm:stochastic_game} enjoy a desirable rate of convergence (e.g., geometric in $T$ and $\Tilde{\mathcal{O}}(1/K^{1/2})$ in $K$), the stepsize ratio $c_{\alpha,\beta}$ (which is exponentially small in $\tau$) appears as $c_{\alpha,\beta}^{-1}$ in the bound.
-Therefore, due to the presence of the smoothing bias (i.e., the term $\mathcal{E}_4$ on the right-hand side of the bound in Theorem \ref{thm:stochastic_game} (1)), to achieve $\mathbb{E}[\text{NG}(\pi_{T,K}^1,\pi_{T,K}^2)]\leq \epsilon$, the overall sample complexity can also be exponentially large in $\epsilon^{-1}$.
-This is analogous to the setting of zero-sum matrix games.
-As illustrated in detail in Section \ref{sec:bandit}, the reason here is due to the exploration limitation of using softmax policies.
-To achieve an overall polynomial sample complexity, we next modify Algorithm \ref{algo:stochastic_game} to encourage exploration, which leads to the learning dynamics presented in Algorithm \ref{algo:stochastic_game_slow}.
-Recall that, given $\Bar{\epsilon}\in (0,1)$ and $\tau>0$, the operator $\sm(\cdot)$ is defined as $\sm(x)=\Bar{\epsilon}\bm{1}/d+(1-\Bar{\epsilon})\sigma_\tau(x)$ for any $x\in\mathbb{R}^d$ and positive integer $d$, where $\bm{1}$ stands for the all-ones vector and $\sigma_\tau(\cdot)$ is the softmax operator with temperature $\tau$.
+Although the transient terms in Theorem~\ref{thm:stochastic_game} have desirable convergence rates, including geometric decay in $T$ and $\Tilde{\mathcal{O}}(K^{-1/2})$ decay in $K$, the stepsize ratio $c_{\alpha,\beta}$, which is exponentially small in $\tau^{-1}$, appears as $c_{\alpha,\beta}^{-1}$ in the bound.
+Therefore, due to the smoothing bias, achieving an $\epsilon$-NE with $\mathbb{E}[\text{NG}(\pi_{T,K}^1,\pi_{T,K}^2)]\leq \epsilon$ may require an overall sample complexity that has exponential dependence on $\epsilon^{-1}$.
+This phenomenon is analogous to the zero-sum matrix-game setting.
+As explained in detail in Section~\ref{sec:bandit}, it arises from the limited exploration induced by (the natural) exponential softmax policies.

+To achieve an overall sample complexity polynomial in $\epsilon^{-1}$, we next modify Algorithm~\ref{algo:stochastic_game} to encourage exploration, leading to Algorithm~\ref{algo:stochastic_game_slow}.
+Recall that our goal is to keep the (natural) \emph{best-response}-type update rules, with minimal modification to Algorithm \ref{algo:stochastic_game}.
+Specifically, recall that given $\bar{\epsilon}\in (0,1)$ and $\tau>0$, the operator $\sm:\mathbb{R}^d\to \mathbb{R}^d$, where $d$ can be either $m_1$ or $m_2$, is defined as